Table of Contents

 RELATED: 16 Best Dogs for Families with Kids

 Sandra Boynton is a very popular American children's author, songwriter, and cartoonist.
-Since 1974, she has written and illustrated over fifty children's books including five New York Times Bestsellers.
+Since 1974, she has written and illustrated over fifty children's books, including five New York Times Bestsellers.

-Doggies is printed on thick board pages so it is suitable for even the youngest child.
+Doggies is printed on thick board pages, so it is suitable for even the youngest child.
 Although most children older than 6 might get bored quickly with this book, it may entertain even them.
 It features non-traditional texts and humorous illustrations, so you will probably enjoy reading it as much as your child loves hearing it read aloud.

-1010 Walter the Farting Dog
+10Walter the Farting Dog

 The children in the story love Walter, but their father has a different opinion of the smelly little dog.
-He insists Walter must go back to the pound, but that night a burglar breaks into the families home.
+He insists Walter must go back to the pound, but that night a burglar breaks into the family's home.
 Walter uses the chance to be a hero and show the family just how great a dog he really is.